alephium/docs/docs/integration/exchange.md

 sidebar_label: Exchange
 ---

-There is an [integration prototype](https://github.com/alephium/alephium-web3/blob/master/test/exchange.test.ts) using Alephium's SDK.

 This guide explains the basic APIs and information required for integrating Alephium with a cryptocurrency exchange.

+There is an [integration prototype](https://github.com/alephium/alephium-web3/blob/master/test/exchange.test.ts) using Alephium's SDK if you prefer to read code instead.

 ## Getting started

 ### Local development network

-To integrate Alephium, an exchange must run a full node.
-Additionally, the explorer-backend can be run for debugging and additional indexing.
+To integrate with Alephium, an exchange must [run a full node](/full-node/getting-started).
+Additionally, the exchange can also [run explorer backend](/explorer-backend/getting-started) for debugging and additional indexing.

-To create a local development network with explorer support, follow the instructions in the [alephium-stack](https://github.com/alephium/alephium-stack#devnet) repository.
+To create a local development network with explorer support, follow the instructions in the [Local devnet](/full-node/devnet#using-docker) guide.
 Once launched, Swagger UI can be accessed for the API interface of the full node and the explorer backend.

 * Full node Swagger UI: [http://127.0.0.1:22973/docs](http://127.0.0.1:22973/docs)
 * Explorer backend Swagger UI: [http://127.0.0.1:9090/docs](http://127.0.0.1:9090/docs)